History

 January 1979

-Dr. Berns hosts his first open house for industry leaders to demonstrate the power and promise of a new technology – lasers.
-On this rainy day in January, Drs.
-Arnold O. Beckman, founder of Beckman Instruments Inc. and Richard Nesbit, chief technology officer of Beckman Instruments Inc., attend.
+Dr. Berns hosts his first open house for industry leaders to demonstrate the power and promise of lasers.
+On this rainy January day, Dr. Arnold O. Beckman, founder of Beckman Instruments Inc., and Dr. Richard Nesbit, chief technology officer of Beckman Instruments Inc., attend.

 • 1980s